Your shopping cart is empty!

 But if you like the look of wood or iron gates but don’t want the hassle of high maintenance, aluminium is the perfect alternative.

 Gates come in many designs but for driveway gates there are two common configurations.
-These are either sliding or swing gates.
+These are either sliding gates or swing gates.
 So, which do you choose?
-What are the advantages and disadvantages or each type of gates?
+What are the advantages and disadvantages or each type of electric gates?

-Sliding gates are usually made up of one, larger gate that slides across the driveway entrance.
+Sliding gates are usually made up of one, larger gate leaf that slides across the driveway entrance.
 Swing gates are usually twin gates that open in the middle and swing open into the driveway.
 However, a single sliding gate can be made to look like two swing gates.

 Any automatic gate system can be unsafe if it’s installed without due consideration of its use, who will have access to it and where the possible danger areas are.

 Sliding gates move across stationary surfaces so have the potential to cause shearing and crushing injuries.
-Swing gates can cause pinching and crushing injuries at the hinges, and impact and crushing injuries as the gates swing open.
+Swing gates can cause pinching and crushing injuries at the hinges, and impact and crushing injuries as the automated gates swing open.